ClassicFaithful/32x-Jappa/README.md

 <img src="https://raw.githubusercontent.com/Faithful-Resource-Pack/Branding/main/social%20media/banners/github/cf32_banner.png" align="center" height="384px">

 # How to actually get to the pack:
-## Important Note: Only versions 1.6-1.11 and 1.18 are supported and actually have files in the branches, your GitHub is not broken and this is not a bug.
+## Important Note: Some versions are not available yet, your GitHub is not broken and this is not a bug.

 Find the version you are looking for, and from there follow the instructions below: